Know your avatar

 c) Gender

 Is the person that’s going to buy from you most likely a girl or a guy?
-It’s important to note because their goals and objectives (may) be different.

-d) Marital status
+d) Marital Status

 Your marital status affects your buying behaviour, and in more ways than you would imagine.